-Notification: SCDOT must submit a pre-construction notification to the Charleston District Engineer prior to commencing the activity.
+Notification: SCDOT must submit a pre-construction notification to the Charleston District Engineer and may only commence work upon written verification from the Corps of Engineers that the project is consistent with the terms and conditions of the RGP.
 (See Section III.
 Pre-Construction Notification Requirements) (Sections 10 and 404)